suminhthanh/subdub-editor/README.md

 This is a React-based single-page application for editing video subtitles and dubs.
 It allows users to upload a video, extract existing subtitles, edit them, and rebuild the video with the updated subtitles.

+## Try it out

+You can try the Subtitle/Dubs Editor online at: [https://ccoreilly.github.io/subdub-editor/](https://ccoreilly.github.io/subdub-editor/)

 ## Features

 - Upload and play video files